American Revolution: Loyalists

 The revolution could divide families, such as William Franklin, son of Benjamin Franklin and royal governor of the Province of New Jersey who remained loyal to the Crown throughout the war.
 He and his father never spoke again.
 Recent immigrants who had not been fully Americanized were also inclined to support the King.

 After the war, the great majority of the half-million Loyalists remained in America and resumed normal lives.
 Some became prominent American leaders, such as Samuel Seabury.
 Approximately 46,000 Loyalists relocated to Canada; others moved to Britain (7,000), Florida, or the West Indies (9,000).
 The exiles represented approximately two percent of the total population of the colonies.
 Nearly all Black Loyalists left for Nova Scotia, Florida, or England, where they could remain free.
-Loyalists who left the South in 1783 took thousands of their slaves with them as they fled to the British West Indies.
+Loyalists who left the South in 1783 took thousands of enslaved persons with them as they fled to the British West Indies.